4lph4-01/share/README.md

 These tools are intended for educational purposes only.
 Unauthorised use of these tools are prohibited.
 Use responsibly and ensure you have proper authorisation before testing any security measures.

-Synopsis: Welcome to 41ph4-01 & our Communities public endeavour!
+Synopsis: Welcome to 41ph4-01 & our communities public endeavour!
 Keeping the files organised and on top of the to-do list.
 We sincerely hope you enjoy it and we eagerly await your input!

 Making a contribution: Any and all contributions are appreciated!
 Here are a few methods to get you going: